Finding Your ACH Account or Routing Number

 Method 2: Log into Online Banking

-If you log into your online bank account, most banks allow you to find your account number easily - it's typically one of the first things you'll see!
-However, it may require a little bit of extra digging to find your routing number.
-Try to find some options in your online bank account that reference Account Details, Additional Details, etc.
+If you log into your online bank account, most banks allow you to find your account number easily - it's typically one of the first things you'll see.
+To locate it, find some options in your online bank account that reference Account Details, Additional Details, etc.

 Method 3: Check your Bank's Website

 Most banks have their routing numbers listed directly on their website.
-Some banks have different routing numbers for different bank locations, so it's important to double check using your bank's routing number registry.
-While this method won't help you find your account number, it's a great way to find the ever-elusive routing number!
+Some banks have different routing numbers for different bank locations, so it's important to double-check using your bank's routing number registry.

 Citibank